 Science: At ACS our science curriculum comes from FOSS.
 This curriculum encourages the children to be actively involved in their learning, allowing them to enjoy science with a hands-on approach.
 Third graders learn about force and motion, God’s earth and its resources, engineering, and the wonders of the organisms God has created.
 Through these topics students discover what an amazing, complex, yet orderly world God has created.

-Physical Education: Third Grade students receive two one-half hour sessions of PE instruction each week.
+Physical Education: Third Grade students receive fifty minutes of PE instruction each week.
 Students are using the locomotor skills, non-loco motor skills (bending, stretching, etc…) and manipulative skills to achieve success (like hitting a target).
 In this way, students are learning that they may not always be successful and need to keep trying.
 Students are learning ways to check their heart rate, what they can do to increase it, and why it’s important and okay to be out of breath/tired when exercising.

 Music: Third grade students receive two-one half hour classes of music instruction each week.
 The mission of the music program at Allendale Christian School is to allow students to discover and develop the musical gifts that God has given them through an appreciation of, enjoyment of, and success in music.
 Through movement activities, composition, improvisation, singing, and the use of instruments, third graders will develop the following musical skills: reading complex rhythms, reading pitches on the treble clef, performing harmonies as a class, and recognizing instruments and their families.
 Students will also participate in the Annual Christmas Concert in December.

 Library: Third grade students have one half-hour library class a week.
 In the library, students listen to a read-aloud book and have discussions on the book, aiming to meet third grade reading standards and allow us to learn about the story God is writing.
 They also have time to find, read, and check-out books they want to read independently.